ZJU-REAL/OmniEmbodied/docs/source/examples/index.rst

 1. Read the code comments carefully
 2. Try modifying parameters to see effects
 3. Use interactive debugging (``import pdb; pdb.set_trace()``)
-4. Ask questions in GitHub Discussions
+4. Ask questions in GitHub Issues

 **Requesting new examples:**